Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: Fundamentals of CFMM and Radar Sensing

 \subsection{Fundamentals of Radar Sensing}

-Radar (short for radio detection and ranging) uses EM waves to detect and estimate object properties.
-It transmits EM signals toward targets and analyzes their echoes \cite{Mark2010RadarBook, richards2005fundamentals}.
-A radar transmitter emits a narrow beam scanning the expected target area, including aircraft, ships, spacecraft, vehicles, astronomical bodies, birds, insects, and rain.
-When the beam strikes a target, some energy scatters or reflects back to the radar receiver, which can be co-located with the transmitter (mono-static) or at a separate site (bi-static/multi-static) (Fig.~\ref{fig_RadarConfigurations}).
-Some systems time-share a single antenna for transmission and reception \cite{Mark2010RadarBook, richards2005fundamentals}.
+{Radar (short for radio detection and ranging) systems detect and estimate object properties by transmitting signals toward targets and analyzing their reflected echoes {\cite{Mark2010RadarBook, richards2005fundamentals}}.
+Thus, a radar transmitter emits a narrow beam that scans the expected target area, such as aircraft, ships, spacecraft, vehicles, birds, and other targets.
+When the beam strikes a target, some energy scatters or reflects back to the radar receiver, which can be co-located with the transmitter (mono-static) or at a separate site (bi-static/multi-static) (Fig.~{\ref{CF_and_RadarConfigurations}b}).
+Some systems time-share a single antenna for transmission and reception {\cite{Mark2010RadarBook, richards2005fundamentals}}.}

+{For ISAC, the radar principles provide the analytical foundation for joint waveform design, parameter estimation, and performance analysis.
+Radar fundamentals, such as echo formation, RCS, clutter, and estimation accuracy, are critical for the sensing part of ISAC, where both sensing and communication occur under shared spectral and spatial resources.
+These parameters directly influence ISAC performance metrics such as sensing SE, Cram\'{e}r-Rao bound (CRB), and joint communication-sensing trade-offs, particularly in distributed or cooperative architectures {\cite{Mark2010RadarBook, richards2005fundamentals}}.}

-Reflections from targets form the signal of interest, while those from other sources, like the ground or rain, act as interference, degrading detection performance \cite{Mark2010RadarBook, richards2005fundamentals}.
-The radar receiver processes echo signals to estimate a target’s presence, location, velocity, range, direction, size, and shape.
-By tracking its position over time, the target’s trajectory and path can be predicted.
-Radar is widely used in defense, automotive, and weather forecasting due to its ability to operate in diverse conditions and measure critical parameters like distance, velocity, and angle.
+{Reflections from targets form the signal of interest, while those from other sources, like the ground or rain, act as interference, degrading detection performance {\cite{Mark2010RadarBook, richards2005fundamentals}}.
+The radar receiver processes echo signals to estimate a target's presence, location, velocity, range, direction, size, and shape.
+By tracking its position over time, the target's trajectory and path can be predicted.
+Radar is widely used in defense, automotive, and weather forecasting due to its ability to operate under diverse conditions and to measure critical parameters such as range, velocity, and angle.
+From an ISAC perspective, these reflections can be interpreted as structured sensing channels that share the same spectral and spatial resources used for data transmission {\cite{liu2023integratedbook}}.
+The ability to distinguish target echoes from interference and multi-user signals underpins many ISAC performance metrics, such as sensing SE and CRB-based bounds.}